 A few of the many reasons to love chia seeds aka an amazing super food packed with so many essential nutrients? (via Tone it Up)

 Chia seeds are one of the highest plant based sources of protein you can find.
 Protein is an essential macro-nutrient needed for almost every function in your body.
-It helps with weight loss (not of interest to me) and is a must for building lean muscle (of muchhho interest to me.)
+It is a must for building lean muscle (of muchhho interest to me.